 What would you do if you were the head of investor relations at a public company that is now expecting to miss the analysts’ consensus estimate for revenues by nearly $1 billion?
 Would you start calling analysts to provide data to convince them to lower their estimates?
 According to a...Read More

-Caroline is a member of the Firm’s Corporate, Securities & Tax Practice and works most closely with the Public Company Advisory group.
+Caroline is a Member of the Firm’s Securities Regulation & Corporate Finance Practice, and works closely with the Public Company Advisory group.
 She has comprehensive corporate experience, with a particular focus in advising clients on SEC reporting and disclosure, including proxy statements, Section 16 reporting, and periodic and current reports.
 She regularly supports and counsels companies with ongoing securities compliance and corporate governance matters and has advised issuers through initial public offerings and follow-on offerings.

 Prior to joining Maynard, Caroline worked for six years in the Chicago and New York offices of a global AmLaw 50 law firm.
 She earned her J.D. from the University of Chicago Law School and holds a B.A. from Williams College.

 - SEC reporting representation and general corporate governance advice fro publicly traded companies, including a Nasdaq-listed alternative investment management firm (from its $200 million initial public offering through multiple follow-on offerings), an NYSE-listed Software as a service provider, and a cryptocurrency advisory company.

 - Acquisitions and divestitures ranging from over $1 billion on the high end to just a few million on the low end, including a beverage service provider's $1.25 billion carve-out of its bottling business, the $120 million acquisition of a manufacturer of medical-grade materials, and the $35 million sale of a radiopharmaceutical company.

 - Numerous joint ventures and strategic partnerships, ranging in size, including multiple real estate development projects for a real estate investment firm.